PrabhuKiran8790/prabhukirankonda-portfolio/posts/jobless-future/page.md

 ## Coding, A Dying Profession

 The CEO of Nvidia conveyed that coding is a dying profession.
 While considering his position in the industry, it's not enough to justify such a statement.
-Right ?
+Right?

 Currently, **trained models are marketed as AI**, though the original intent of AI was to augment or replace human intelligence more effectively.
 If that becomes a reality someday, then the statement about coding's demise gains weight, especially for those whose livelihoods depend on coding.